marcoroganovic/rooter.js/README.md

 ### Sample usage

-Here we will create new instance of router by calling `rooter` function and as argument we will pass id of root element on which all views are going to be rendered.
+Here we will create new instance of router by calling `rooter` function and as argument we will pass id of root element in which all views are going to be rendered.

 ```javascript
 var router = rooter("app");